-1. Clamping screw
+- 1. Clamping bolt

-6. Install drive belt guard.
+- 6. Install drive belt guard.

-7. Install side panel.
+- 7. Install side panel.

 NOTE: These settings are correct as a preliminary adjustment for most models.
 In some cases, when starting the engine, the vehicle could creep, indicating that the drive belt is too tight.